 Obama Coins Made From Presidential Dollars

-One ad claims that you can "own a piece of American History" and then goes to incorrectly identify a normal, circulating Presidential Dollar as a "Presidential Inaugural Dollar."
-These Obama coins are being sold for prices ranging from $9.95 plus shipping (total: $14.90) to nearly $30 each, and all they really are is defaced Presidential Dollars that you can get for $1 at the bank!
+One advertisement claims that you can "own a piece of American History" and then goes to incorrectly identify a normal, circulating Presidential Dollar as a "Presidential Inaugural Dollar."
+Companies are selling Obama coins for prices ranging from $9.95 plus shipping (total: $14.90) to nearly $30 each, and all they are selling are defaced Presidential Dollars that you can get for $1 at the bank!

-Most of the Obama coins which use a Presidential Dollar for the host coin are colorized through the application of a decal, which is permanently fused to the coin's surface using a hot glue process.
+Manufacturers colorized most of the Obama coins using a Presidential Dollar for the host coin and applying a decal, which is permanently fused to the coin's surface using a hot glue process.
 In doing so, these marketers are wiping out the faces of our nation's Founding Fathers and placing their garish colorized designs on our U.S. legal tender coinage.
-The result is a coin that is numismatically worthless; in other words, these colorized Obama coins will never have any value to coin collectors as collectible Presidential Dollars because the original surfaces of the coins have been destroyed by the colorization process.
+The result is a coin that is numismatically worthless.
+Because the colorization process has destroyed the original surfaces of the coins, these colorized Obama coins will never have any value to coin collectors as collectible Presidential Dollars.

 State Quarters Also Become Obama Coins